Nauja/Entropy/Draft.md

 Why ?
 Because we think this is the most common way it's going to be used.
 Let's be clear, this shouldn't be the responsibility of this function to read numbers from a file or to even know what a file is.
-First principle thing to keep in mind is that it becomes way too complex to document, read, test or maintain a function when it has responsibilities beyond its scope, thus it should be avoided as much as possible by limiting its scope to its added value.
+First principle to keep in mind is that it becomes way too complex to document, read, test or maintain a function when it has responsibilities beyond its scope, thus it should be avoided as much as possible by limiting its scope to its added value.